OUR PROGRAM

 • Capable of independent daily living

-• Appropriate for shared, non-clinical transitional housing
+• Appropriate for structured, non-clinical transitional housing

 Standard Inclusions

-• Shared housing (2 residents per room)
+• Semi-private sober housing (2 residents per room)

 • On-site washer and dryer